coderwine/tinyTownSoloDeck/README.md

 - Rulebook Modal
 - Deploy
 - Build out Dataflow for ReadMe
+- Build Site Maintenance Log
 - Notable challenges/success

 **Completed**
 - 6/12: Setup default decks, shuffling and spread display.
 Successfully cycling through the deck and reshuffling for a reset deck.
 - 6/19: Reset game from menu.
 Added Footer.
 Deck cycle working.
 Resources being tracked.
 Last Selection noted.
 AEG site linked.
 Github linked.
 Included Modal shells.
 - 6/20: Cleaned up footer with Donation link.
-Donation modal posted with v.1 context.
+Donation modal posted with v.0.1.0 context.
+- 6/21: Added site-manual.md.
+Will be tracking progression and site structure here.

 **The Purpose of this Project**
 This is meant to be a practice in React and styling through Material-UI.